-- Treating information as if it is owned by the data subjects rather than as the property of the organisation
+- Treating information as if it is owned by the data subjects rather than the organisation

-- Making sure that it is protected from unauthorised access, loss, leakage, or corruption;
+- Ensuring it is protected from unauthorised access, loss, leakage, or corruption;

-- Having suitably thorough monitoring, detection and analysis capabilities to identify breaches or misuse; and
+- Having thorough monitoring, detection and analysis capabilities to identify breaches or misuse; and

-- When a problem is uncovered, being able to move swiftly to stem any losses, rectify any issues, understand the exposure and make everything right!
+- Being able to move swiftly to stem any losses, rectify any issues, understand the exposure and make everything right when a problem occurs!

-Equifax has established a dedicated website, www.equifaxsecurity2017.com, to help consumers determine if their information has been potentially impacted and to sign up for credit file monitoring and identity theft protection.
-The offering, called TrustedID Premier, includes 3-Bureau credit monitoring of Equifax, Experian and TransUnion credit reports; copies of Equifax credit reports; the ability to lock and unlock Equifax credit reports; identity theft insurance; and Internet scanning for Social Security numbers – all complimentary to U.S. consumers for one year.
+Equifax has established a dedicated website, www.equifaxsecurity2017.com, to help consumers determine if their information has been potentially impacted and to sign up for credit file monitoring and identity theft protection … all complimentary to U.S. consumers for one year.

 However, this approach was not entirely satisfactory as can be seen from this post which in summary describes how:

-- The initial terms and conditions (presumably standard ones) implied that customers waived some legal rights including the ability to bring class action lawsuits.
-In the post-breach flurry of criticism this did not go down well, and the language/terms were quickly modified/clarified under public pressure.
+- The standard T&Cs implied that customers waived some legal rights including the ability to bring class-action lawsuits.
+In the post-breach flurry of criticism this did not go down well, and the language/terms were quickly modified.

-- There was concern that the organisation providing the credit monitoring service was itself the one that had suffered the breach (was their data correct/safe to rely on).
+- There was concern that the organisation providing the credit monitoring service was the one that had suffered the breach.

-- The delay in getting the offering set up, around a month – might well have been too late for the fast-acting criminal fraternity as stolen data is often sold and used quickly before such provisions are in place.
+- The delay in getting the offering set up, around a month – might well have been too late for a fast-acting criminal as stolen data is often sold and used quickly before such provisions are in place.

-All in all, not a good day for Equifax or the 143 million people who it held details on.
-Taking responsibility for information and the remediation of a breach is, it seems, not easy.
+All in all, it wasn’t a good day for Equifax or the 143 million people who it held details on.
+Taking responsibility for information and the remediation of a breach is not easy it seems.
 See our blog post on this.

 Cyber security quotes that tell a story

-The quotes used here are deliberately designed to highlight lessons:
+The quotes used here deliberately highlight some lessons:

 - When you have a breach any lack of knowledge is a bad thing – you need to fill in the blanks quickly and anticipate situations or facts about which you are uncertain so you can manage the message.